simonsanchezart/DownloadWikipedia/README.md

 You can also use either the Dark or Light theme as a template for another theme.

-You can modify the colors in `@root` to quickly create themes:
+You can modify the colors in `:root` to quickly create themes:

 ```css
 :root{